Photofacial Questions and Answers

 IPL Treats Rosacea

 Approximately 16 million Americans suffer from Rosacea, so you are not alone.
 However, only a small percentage seek treatment.
 Treatment options are available, although not 100% curable, will improve your quality of life tremendously and will improve your confidence.
 Rosacea usually affects ⅓ of a person’s face, particularly around the nose.
-Aside from redness, flushing, pimples, and swelling, Rosacea can also cause eye problems, such as red inflamed red eyelids, keratitis and conjunctivitis.
+Aside from redness, flushing, pimples, and swelling, Rosacea can also cause eye problems, such as red inflamed red eyelids, keratitis, and conjunctivitis.
 This chronic skin condition may have its ups and downs, but we can help you control it!

-Q: How many photofacial treatments will I need?
+Q: How many Fotofacial treatments are needed?

-Q: Who are the best candidates for a Photofacial?
+Q: Are you candidates for a Photofacial?